Doug Ricks

 Doug Ricks is an American businessman and politician serving as a Republican member of the Idaho Senate from the 34th district.
 Ricks previously served in the Idaho House of Representatives from 2018 to 2020.

 Early life and education

 Ricks was born in Madison County, Idaho, and is the son of Evelyn and Mark Ricks.
 He grew up on a potato farm and attended Madison High School.

 Ricks earned an associate degree in general agriculture and farm crop management and a Bachelor of Arts from Brigham Young University–Idaho.

 Career

 As a businessman, in 1987, Ricks became the owner of a computer store in Rexburg, Idaho.
 In 2000, Ricks became a computer lab manager at Brigham Young University–Idaho.

 Ricks is an Assistive Technology Coordinator at Brigham Young University–Idaho's Disability Services Office.

 In 2016, Ricks ran for seat 34A in the Idaho House of Representatives, but lost the Republican primary to Ronald M. Nate.

-In 2018, Ricks defeated Ronald M. Nate in the primary.
+In 2018, Ricks defeated Nate in the primary.
 On November 6, 2018, Ricks won the general election unopposed.

 Ricks served on the following House committees: